cowvin1234/cowvin1234/README.md

 - 👀 I’m interested in neuroscience and bci
 - 🌱 I’m currently learning "intro to data science with python" at florida state uni
 - 💞️ I’m looking to collaborate on anything and everything
-- 📫 How to reach me my LinkedIn (https://www.linkedin.com/in/calvin-boole/)
+- 📫 How to reach me, LinkedIn (https://www.linkedin.com/in/calvin-boole/)